itead/ITEADLIB_Arduino_WeeESP8266/README.md

   - [Iteaduino UNO](http://imall.iteadstudio.com/im130312001.html)
   - [WBoard Pro](http://imall.iteadstudio.com/im141125005.html)

+# Select the version of ESP8266 AT Firmware

+At present, this library supports ESP8266 AT 0.18 version and 0.22 version.
+You can select one of them to fit your module by modifing this line in `ESP8266.h`:

+    #define  USER_SEL_VERSION         VERSION_18

+If you want to select 0.22 version, it should be like below after modification:

+    #define  USER_SEL_VERSION         VERSION_22

 # Using SoftwareSerial

 If you want to use SoftwareSerial to communicate with ESP8266, you need to modify